rtsinani/blue_csv/README.md

 end
 ```

-Your controller code would like this:
+Your controller code would look like this:

 ```shell
 def index